joehannis/joehannis/README.md

 Time management - Managing 43+ lessons a week, lesson planning, prep work for gigs and studio sessions and business administration.

-Here's an example

-#### Communication
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.

 #### Another skill

 - I achieved A during my work at B (job, or otherwise)